George Sidney: Features

 Sidney had a chance to direct a non musical with the drama Cass Timberlane (1947) with Spencer Tracy and Lana Turner.
 This was followed by a hugely popular all star adaptation of The Three Musketeers (1948) starring Gene Kelly and Lana Turner.
 "People thought making The Three Musketeers was ridiculous but it worked," said Sidney.
 In September 1947 he criticised the spate of psychiatry flms.

 Sidney made an anti Communist drama The Red Danube (1949) which was a box office disappointment.
 More popular was a romantic comedy with Clark Gable and Loretta Young, Key to the City (1951).
-He returned to musicals with Annie Get Your Gun (1950), where he stepped in to replace Charles Walters as director and Betty Hutton replaced Judy Garland.
-It was a hit, as was Show Boat(1951).
+He returned to musicals with Annie Get Your Gun (1950), where he stepped in to replace Charles Walters as director, and Betty Hutton replaced Judy Garland.
+It was a hit, as was Show Boat (1951).

-Scaramouche (1952) was originally envisioned as a musical but was changed into a straight swahbuckler and was a big hit.
+Scaramouche (1952) was originally envisioned as a musical but was changed into a straight swashbuckler and was a big hit.
 It starred Stewart Granger who Sidney worked with on Young Bess (1953).
 Sidney directed Kiss Me Kate (1953) with Howard Keel and Kathryn Grayson.
-Keel was in Jupiter's Darling (1955), which was a notable flop.
+Keel and Esther Williams were in Jupiter's Darling (1955), which was a notable flop.